 But that's not the full story

-In addition to single entry visas, Uganda's new system manages the common
+In addition to single-entry visas, Uganda's new system manages:

 Security and convenience go hand in hand